 - When value turns to "TRAINING_IN_PROGRESS", the ML training MnS producer instantiates one or more MLTrainingProcess MOI(s) representing the training process(es) being performed per the request and notifies the MLT MnS consumer(s) who subscribed to the notification.

+The MLTrainingRequest may have a trainingDataEffectivenessRequest field to represent the request for an authorized consumer to request the report for training data effectiveness.

 When all of the training process associated to this request are completed, the value turns to "FINISHED".

 7.3a.1.2.2.2 Attributes